Writing for Educators

 This program offered by School of Education

 The writing for educators certificate allows educators to master teaching and assessment necessary in guiding students to develop proficiency, fluency, creativity and style in writing.
 It promotes the graduate students' own development in various facets of effective writing, such as writing for a purpose, for an audience, and as a creative endeavor.
 Courses focus on various types and styles of writing appropriate in particular contexts, so academic, creative and professional writing are explored in a variety of courses.
 A Webster University MA in Communication Arts with an Emphasis in Writing is also available.

-The 18 credit hours required for the graduate certificate in decision support systems include the following courses which must all be taken at Webster University:
+The 18 credit hours required for the graduate certificate in Writing for Educators include the following courses which must all be taken at Webster University:

 - COMM 5199 Teaching Writing

 - COMM 5340 Language Arts Seminar (3 hours)

 (Choose two of the following writing workshop topics courses for a total of 6 credit hours):

 - COMM 5347 Poetry Writing

 or COMM 5480 Advanced Composition(3 hours)